pussaaon/ud-ultimate-react-course-2024/part3-section19-perf-advanced-useeffect.md

 3. Memoizing values that are used in dependency array of another hook.

 -   Only use one of these three at a time.

+# Optimizing Context

+When three things to be true at the same time

+1. The state need to change
+2. The state has many consumers
+3. The app is getting slow